n-fuse/token-authn/README.md

 All API operations are promise based.

-On `useLocalToken()`:
+In Constructor
 - See if persisted token info exists in local storage and read token info
+- See if the 'access_token' is not expired yet
+- If it is not expired, set state to loggedIn

+On `validateToken()`:
  - See if the 'access_token' is not expired yet
  - If it is, see if a refresh token exists an use it to get a new access token
  - If it fails, the promise rejects